Security overview

 Debricked applies controlled invocation of the functionality through an authenticated API.
 Cloud infrastructure and direct database access are subject to the least privilege principle and are restricted to only very few employees.

-The matching between dependency information and vulnerability/license/health data is performed on Kubernetes pods.
-When dealing with untrusted processing of dependency information, i.e., functions implemented by third-party code (e.g., ‘npm install’), such processing is performed in an ephemeral sandbox without multi-tenancy.
+The matching between dependency information and vulnerability, license, health data is performed on Kubernetes pods.
+When dealing with untrusted processing of dependency information, that is, functions implemented by third-party code (for example, ‘npm install’), such processing is performed in an ephemeral sandbox without multi-tenancy.

 This ensures that there is no information leakage between customers as part of the processing.

 Debricked also uses third parties to track and process how customers use the service.
-This will allow Debricked to understand and optimize the service for improved customer experience.
+This allows Debricked to understand and optimize the service for improved customer experience.
 An effort is taken to anonymize possibly sensitive information.
-Debricked will never sell any data to a third party.
+Debricked never sells any data to a third party.

 From the customer’s perspective, password credentials are protected in several ways.
 Proactive password checking reduces the possibility of choosing weak passwords, and rate limits protect against brute-force attacks.
-We also support single sign-on login through GitHub and identity providers supporting the OpenID Connect protocol.
+Debricked also supports single sign-on login through GitHub and identity providers supporting the OpenID Connect protocol.

 Account access in the web application supports two-factor authentication.
 Both email authentication and TOTP (Time-based one-time password) authentication with Google authenticator are supported.